INK-USC/predicting-big-bench/README.md

 #### Pre-processing (Optional)

 We've included the pre-processed BIG-bench experiment records in `data/bigbench/`.
-If you need to rerun the pre-processing by yourself, see below.
+If you need to rerun the pre-processing by yourself, please use the script below.
+The whole process will take ~2hrs.

 ```bash
 # clone BIG-bench in a separate folder